sub1inear/Hedgehog/README.md

 ## Typedefs

-`typedef` creates an alias for a type, similar to C++.
-Unlike C++, they are **distinct** types, but will implicitly convert to one another.
+`typedef` creates a distinct alias for a type, similar to `using` in C++.
-References, arrays, lists, and other complex types cannot be `typedef`ed.
+Resulting types are not interchangeable with the original, although they can be casted back-and-forth.
 ```
-typedef u32 StdInt
+typedef u32 int_t
 ```

 ## Tuples